dl-solarity/zktype/README.md

 - `basePath` - Path to the root directory of the project where circuits are stored.
 - `projectRoot` - Absolute path to the root directory of the project.
-- `circuitsASTPaths` - Array of paths to the circuits' AST files.
+- `circuitsArtifactsPaths` - Array of paths to the circuits' Artifact files.
-- `outputArtifactsDir` - Path to the directory where the generated artifacts will be stored.
-    - Optional.
-Default: `artifacts/circuits`.
 - `outputTypesDir` - Path to the directory where the generated types will be stored.
     - Optional.
 Default: `generated-types/circuits`.